bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-localization.md

   1. Visit the [BigBlueButton project](https://www.transifex.com/projects/p/bigbluebutton/) on Transifex.
 You'll see a list of languages ready for translation.
   1. Click the name of the language you wish to translate

-    If you don't find your langauge, please post on the [BigBlueButton Mailing List](http://groups.google.com/group/bigbluebutton-dev/topics?gvc=2) requesting it be added.
+    If you don't find your language, please post on the [BigBlueButton Mailing List](http://groups.google.com/group/bigbluebutton-dev/topics?gvc=2) requesting it be added.

   1. Click 'Join team' to join the localization team for your language